Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 5. The Twilight Before Christmas: A Novel

-The Twilight Before Christmas: A Novel by Christine FeehanThe best-selling novelist Kate Drake is one of the seven witches with magical powers.
+The Twilight Before Christmas: A Novel by Christine FeehanThe best-selling novelist Kate Drake is one of seven witches with magical powers.

 At the annual Christmas party in a small town in Northern California, Kate returned home.